nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 <div id="11-23"/>
-### 11.23 Other projects demanding support and changes
+### 11.23 Partners

-Without question, dealing with this has been very difficult.
+Without question, dealing with some other projects which use Exiv2 has been very difficult.
 Folks who have adopted Exiv2 in their product may feel they are entitled to make enhancement requests, demand fixes, superior support and other privileges.
 In a nutshell, they feel entitled.
 They are not.
 They are entitled to the same as all other stakeholders.
 No more.
 No less.

 [TOC](#TOC)
 <div id="11-24"/>
-### 11.24 Software Development
+### 11.24 Development

 As this is the first and last book I will ever write, I'd like to close the discussion of _**Project Management**_ with some thoughts and opinions about how software is developed.
 Management have been searching for the silver bullet that will cause projects to deliver on time, to budget, with great performance, few bugs and low cost maintenance.
 This search has been proceeding for more than 50 years.
 We've made some progress.
 However system complexity out-strips our management and control tools.
 The challenges are immense.